-If you create category-wide options and then later decide you want to handle a product's options individually, you can just check the "Do Not Use Category Options" box in the product's Advanced tab.
+If you create category-wide options and then later decide you want to handle a product's options individually, you can just check the "Do Not Use Category Wide Options" box in the product's Advanced tab.

 Product Options Templates

 In some cases, you may want to apply the same product options to a wide range of products without relying on their categorization to do so.
-You may also want to preconfigure a setup of product options that can be applied directly to a product at any time.
+You may also want to preconfigure a set of product options that can be applied directly to a product at any time.
 You can do so with Product Options Templates.

-To set up a Product Options Template, go to your Product List and click the Action Wheel near the upper right corner.
+To set up a Product Options Template, go to your Product List and click the "More" button near the upper right corner.
 Select Options Templates and follow the same procedure as normal, setting up the product options as you desire.
 Once it's complete, to apply the template, visit the product's Options tab in your 3dcart Online Store Manager and click "Use Template."
 You'll then be given a choice of which of your templates to use and how to apply it.
 You have 2 ways to apply the template to your products, which will affect the way information is shared between the product and the template.

 - Copy Options: this selection simply copies the product options information from the template and pastes it into the product.
 If you change the template later, the changes will not transfer to the product unless you copy it again.